tannercherry/djangoTutorial/README.md

 # djangoTutorial

-Working through the Django tutorial and creating 'mysite'
+Working through the Django tutorial and creating 'mysite'.

+Each commit will be after completing the next step.